The Murwillumbah Citadel

 • History

-Salvation Army came to Murwillumbah in 1898, which was then a bustling cedar and culturally rich town-The pioneer was a young woman; Ensign Rosetta White who used The Protestant Hall, The School of Arts and the street to share her belief..
+The Salvation Army Murwillumbah made its presence known in 1898, in a town that was then a vibrant cedar hub with a rich cultural backdrop.
+The pioneering figure was a young woman, Ensign Rosetta White, who utilized The Protestant Hall, The School of Arts, and the streets to share her beliefs.

-Curiously, just one year into SA coming to the town, in 1899 Cpt Ada McGrath visited.
-She was rowed downstream to the service in Tumbulgum-but did not make it .
-The Skinner's ferry; 'The Uki' ran over the row boat carrying Ada and three others.
-Ada and another female passenger drowned.
+Interestingly, just one year after the Salvation Army arrived in the town, in 1899, Captain Ada McGrath made a visit.
+She was rowed downstream to the service in Tumbulgum but unfortunately did not complete the journey.
+The Skinner's ferry, known as 'The Uki,' collided with the rowboat carrying Ada and three others.
+Tragically, Ada and another female passenger drowned.

 The Citadel opened April 17th 1920